mlcvlab-fasilkom-ui/mlcvlab-fasilkom-ui.github.io/index.md

 %}

 {% capture text %}
-We mainly focus on developing and using machine learning methods specifically for, but not limited to, computer vision tasks that will positively impact society, especially in Indonesia.
+We mainly focus on developing machine learning methods specifically for, but not limited to, computer vision tasks that will positively impact society, especially in Indonesia.
+We have been working closely with various local (Indonesia) and international institutions.
 {%
   include button.html
-  link="projects"
+  link="research"
-  text="Browse our projects"
+  text="Browse our research topic & project"
   icon="fa-solid fa-arrow-right"
   flip=true
   style="bare"